We Are (Jon Batiste album): Background

 Batiste began working on the album in late 2019, making it in his dressing room over six days in September and finishing it by mid-2020.
-While largely written and recorded prior to the events of 2020, the album's lyrical and thematic content reflects such events as the onset of the COVID-19 pandemic and his involvement in 2020, leading Black Lives Matter protests in New York after the murder of George Floyd and killing of Breonna Taylor.
+While largely written and recorded prior to the events of 2020, the album's lyrical and thematic content reflects such events as the onset of the COVID-19 pandemic and his involvement in Black Lives Matter protests in New York after the murder of George Floyd and killing of Breonna Taylor.

 On June 12, 2020, he released the single "We Are", featuring the band from his New Orleans alma mater, the St. Augustine High School Marching 100.

 As part of Record Store Day 2020, Batiste released a limited edition EP titled We Are: Roots & Traditions.

 The album also features Mavis Staples, Zadie Smith, PJ Morton, and Trombone Shorty.

 Speaking to Atwood Magazine, Batiste described We Are as "a representation of genreless music that's just about the story" and "a culmination of my life to this point".

 Batiste released a deluxe edition of the album on October 15, 2021.